 3. Butterfly Stretch

-This classic stretch will hit the entirety of your abductors, or your outer thighs and your hamstrings, if your hammies are especially tight.
+According to Protalus, this classic stretch will hit the entirety of your abductors, or your outer thighs and your hamstrings, if your hammies are especially tight.
 If you find it uncomfortable, put a blanket under your butt to lift you up a few inches.

 - Sit up tall on the floor with the soles of your feet pressed together, your knees bent and dropped out to each side.